simransethi643/jet/README.md

       env_ansExplanations_5 = ['The traditional medicines are inexpensive and easily available.']

-cs_questions = ['What is the decimal number for 1100?', 'What is the decimal number for 1101 1111?','The name of the programming language that is named after the world’s first programmer is?', 'What is the binary number for 41423?', 'What is the hex number for 1110 0001 1100 0101?']
+cs_questions = ['What is the decimal number for 1100?', 'What is the decimal number for 1101 1111?','The name of the programming language that is named after the world’s first programmer is?', 'The analytical engine was designed by who?', 'What is the hex number for 1110 0001 1100 0101?']

   cs_answerOptions_1 = ['3','18','12','8']